open/close all folders

 - Gintoki in Gintama does this in Benizakura arc while fighting Nizo's Benizakura, as seen above.

-- A variation in Saint Seiya: After Shun has sent his Andromeda Chain towards an opponent and ensnared a piece of scenery, said opponent usually leaps onto the chain (which is attached to Shun's gauntlet) and kicks him in the face.
+- A variation in Saint Seiya: when Shun was facing Shaina he attacked her with his Nebula Chain, only for her to leap onto the chain (which is attached to his gauntlet) and kick him in the face.

 - Claire Stanfield from Baccano! puts his own spin on this by performing a blade handstand on the top of Graham's monkey wrench